nolanlee4/Cloudvision-Configlet-Builders_nolan/excel-reader/README.md

 This is currently a work in progress.
 Right now the script works as a configlet builder with one form that accepts user input to identify the device being configured based on the systemId in the first column of the spreadsheet.

 Currently, the script configures hostname, management ip, default route, but I am planning on extending to more.
+For input, email me at nolan@arista.com